MatthewRalston/kmerdb/quickstart.md

 # This will also display just the header
 >kmerdb header test/data/Cdiff.8.kdb
 # The -H flag includes the header in the uncompressed output
+# otherwise the command below produces just the tabular info.
 >kmerdb view -H test/data/Cdiff.8.kdb
 count_dtype: uint64
 files: